-The basic rule is to include everyone in the household (defined above) who has been living in the Cayman Islands for at least 6 months prior to the Reference Week, or INTENDS to live here for 6 months or more.
+The basic rule is to include everyone in the household (defined above) who has been living in the Cayman Islands for at least six months or INTENDS to live here for six months or more.
 All persons who satisfy this criterion MUST be included regardless of Caymanian Status or age.

-INCLUDE PERSONS WHO DURING THE REFERENCE WEEK, AS PART OF THE HOUSEHOLD, WERE:
+INCLUDE PERSONS WHO DURING THE REFERENCE WEEK, AS PART OF THE HOUSEHOLD.
+WERE: